Sandia Crest

 Is the road to Sandia Crest steep?

-The road to the summit is very steep, hitting a 9% of maximum gradient through some of the ramps.
+The road to the summit is very steep, reaching a 9% maximum gradient through some of the ramps.
 Starting at San Antonito, the ascent is 21.40km (13.3 miles) long.
-Over this distance the elevation gain is 1.147 meters.
+Over this distance, the elevation gain is 1,147 meters.
 The average gradient is 5.35%.

 How long does it take to drive the Sandia Crest Scenic Byway?

-Tucked away in Cibola National Forest, the drive is very scenic as it travels through the high desert and dense forests of the Sandia Mountains.
-Plan 25 minutes to complete the drive without any stop.
-On the drive you will be rewarded with spectacular views of Albuquerque, the Rio Grande, Mount Taylor, and the Jemez and Sangre de Cristo Mountains.
+The drive is very scenic as it travels through the high desert and dense forests of the Sandia Mountains.
+Plan 25 minutes to complete the drive without any stops.
+On the drive, you will be rewarded with spectacular views of Albuquerque, the Rio Grande, Mount Taylor, and the Jemez and Sangre de Cristo Mountains.
+The views from the summit looking down at Albuquerque and the surrounding areas are absolutely spectacular.